-Tories investigate reports MP watched pornography in Commons chamber
+Tories investigate claims MP watched pornography in Commons chamber

 - Published

-The Conservative Party is investigating reports a Tory MP watched porn on his mobile phone while sitting next to a female minister in the Commons chamber.
+The Conservative Party is investigating claims a Tory MP watched porn on his mobile phone while sitting next to a female minister in the Commons chamber.

-According to The Mirror, the female minister told colleagues about the the incident at a meeting of Tory MPs.
+The incident was raised by a minister at a regular meeting of Tory MPs on Tuesday night, the BBC understands.

-A spokeswoman said Tory chief whip Chris Heaton-Harris was "looking into the matter", adding: "This behaviour is wholly unacceptable and action will be taken."
+The name of the MP accused of watching porn was given to chief whip Chris Heaton-Harris, who is in charge of party discipline.
+His spokeswoman said he was "looking into the matter".

-Mr Heaton-Harris, who is in charge of party discipline, is reported to have been at Tuesday night's meeting, at which women Tory MPs shared accounts of alleged sexism and harassment.
+"This behaviour is wholly unacceptable and action will be taken," Mr Heaton-Harris's spokeswoman added.

-Former prime minister Theresa May is also reported to have been at the meeting.
+The MP under investigation has not been publicly named and it is not known at this stage if they are a member of the government.

 At Prime Minister's Questions, Green Party MP Caroline Lucas said 56 MPs were under investigation by the Parliamentary authorities for sexual misconduct, including three cabinet ministers.
 She asked Prime Minister Boris Johnson if sexual misconduct was grounds for dismissal under the ministerial code.